 Need for the bill.
 The author states, "School-based health services play a key role in ensuring that California students are safe and ready to learn.
-When poorly treated, health problems such as asthma, diabetes, and mental health issues can have a devastating impact on school attendance, behavior, and academic achievement.
+When poorly treated, health and mental health conditions can have a devastating impact on school attendance, behavior, and academic achievement.
+In California, there is no institutionalized partnership between the Department of Health Care Services, which oversees Medi-Cal, and the California Department of Education to coordinate various health programs and services delivered through schools.